studsio/core/doc/GettingStarted.md

 firmware builds will be fast.

-After building the firmware, images are placed under the `releases` dir, where the naming convention is `proj-version-target`:
+After building the firmware, images are placed under the `releases` dir, where the naming convention is `proj-version-system`:

     myproj/
     └── studs/